webplatform/docs/apis/webaudio/OscillatorNode/type/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The shape of the periodic waveform.
 It may directly be set to any of the type constant values except for CUSTOM.
-The setWaveTable() method can be used to set a custom waveform, which results in this attribute being set to CUSTOM.}}
+The [[apis/webaudio/OscillatorNode/setWaveTable|'''setWaveTable()''']] method can be used to set a custom waveform, which results in this attribute being set to CUSTOM.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/OscillatorNode
 |Read_only=No